How confident are you when asking for a pay rise?

-Asking for a pay rise just because you think that Linda from the same department earns more money than you isn’t going to get you very far.
+Asking for a pay rise just because you think that Jack from the same department earns more money than you isn’t going to get you very far.
 Although employers are being asked to provide evidence that they are working towards fair pay for employees with similar roles, you can’t always be 100% certain that the person you’re comparing your salary with doesn’t have more experience or isn’t elaborating on the amount they earn.

 Good reasons for requesting a pay increase include completion of qualifications and training, the fact that your role might have grown to include more tasks or a greater workload or that you’ve had significant input into recent projects that have helped the company win new business or increase productivity.